 Either with the help of an estate agent or through your research, decide on an asking price and start marketing the property.

-- Gather the necessary documentation.
-You’ll need to compile various documents to sell a property.
+You’ll need to compile various documents to sell your house.
 It’s a good idea to locate and organise these early on to avoid stress and delays later in the process if you discover a document is missing or does not contain the information required.
 There’s no need to wait until you have a buyer.

 Your conveyancing solicitor is likely to require the following documents: